 James K.A.
 Smith discusses his book “How (Not) to Be Secular”, in which he helps to bring the work of Charles Taylor to be more accessible to a broader audience.
 It’s worth your time to watch.

 Karl Barth and N.T.
 Wright do not typically make good bedfellows.
 There are a number of significant and (possibly) insurmountable differences between the two in terms of both methodology and theology.
 There are, however, at least a few interesting and perhaps not insignificant areas of concord between the two, and it is these that I’d like to explore here – I intend to open up space more than give answers and so my conclusions and ideas are more open-ended.

 This is part of an essay I wrote for a Theology class.
 The subject is on God’s activity in the world.
-The Activity of God At the core of Christianity is the understanding that God is active in our lives, and in our world today.
-We can begin to look at this through the incarnation […]

 “What is the meaning of this recollection of past revelation?
 Recollection of God’s enacted revelation might mean the actualization of a revelation of God originally immanent in the existence of every man, i.e., of man’s own original awareness of God.
 In this case recollection of God’s enacted revelation would be identical with the discovery and fresh appropriation of a long hidden, forgotten and unused part, and indeed the most central and significant part, of the timeless essential constitution of man himself, namely, his relation to the eternal or absolute.”